rschuetzler/datacom-labs/Exercise 2 - View Network Configuration/2-View Network Configuration-Instructions.md

 * Close the network configuration screens.

 Note that in Windows, you could discover network configuration from the command prompt (using `ipconfig`).
 Changes are typically made using the graphical user interface.
 Microsoft has a more sophisticated version of the command prompt called PowerShell which can also be used to view and make changes to system configurations.
 PowerShell has a unique scripting language that is beyond the scope of this class.
 If network administrators were to make changes to a large number of computers on a network, it would be much easier to create a Powershell script to do it than to use the GUI.
 If a single network configuration had to be diagnosed, it is often easier to use the graphical user interface.

+### Step 6: Ping and Tracert

+Modern computers come equipped with several tools to help troubleshoot your network.
+The most common network troubleshooting command is `ping`.
+Ping is one of the tools in the Internet Control Message Protocol (ICMP).
+Every modern operating system comes with the `ping` command, which sends out message called an *echo request*.
+This is a polite way that your computer can ask another computer if it is there.
+If the echo request has any trouble getting to its destination, the router that identifies the issue can send back an error message.
+If the message arrives successfully at its destination, the destination computer can respond with an *echo reply* message.
+In this portion of the lab, we will use the `ping` command to talk to a server.

+* Open a connection to your VM with `> vagrant ssh`
+* Once you are connected, type the following command to send an echo request to one of Facebook's servers: `$ ping -c 4 www.facebook.com`.
+On Linux, the `ping` command will run until you tell it to stop.
+The `-c 4` we put in tells it to run just 4 times.
+    * Enter the required information for question 6 on the submission page.
+* Now ping the localhost IP address: `127.0.0.1`.
+This is your computer's way of checking on itself.

+Another very useful tool for larger network troubleshooting is the trace route.
+This tool uses a series of pings with increasing time-to-live (TTL) to create a map of the route between your host and your destination.
+It is installed by default on Windows with the command `tracert`.

 ### Step 6: Cleanup (Optional)